Selling a Company

 - Differentiate between a broker, who will advertise your business on his website and e-shot his database, and a professional adviser, who will add value in the advice he/she provides and the process undertaken with the aim of maximising your interests whilst maintaining confidentiality.

-A professional advisor will review your business and may well recommend that you effect some changes (which may significantly improve the potential disposal price) before you initiate the process.
+A professional adviser will review your business and may well recommend that you effect some changes (which may significantly improve the potential disposal price) before you initiate the process.